zetaw/DXWC/README.md

 Only For Learn

-Use DXUT and Effect Framework
+Use DXUT Framework

+Now I'm Learning Effect framework

 Ugly Codes!